celikkoseoglu/celikk-personal-website/src/blog/reactIcons.md

 # Reduce Your React Bundle Size by Importing Only the Required Favicons.

 ### Introducing React-Icons.
-A node dependency that allows you to select import icons instead of the whole favicon css
+A node dependency that allows you to select import icons instead of the whole favicon css.

 ######January 03, 2020 - 5 min read